osmphp-archived/osmdocs-docs/using-git/01-git-concepts.md

 Git **repository** is a directory storing all the versions of your book.

-To get started with Git, download your book files to a local directory (we will refer to it as `{book_dir}`) and create a repository for it by running the following commands in shell:
+To get started with Git, download your book files to a local directory (I will refer to it as `{book_dir}`) and create a repository for it by running the following commands in shell:

     cd {book_dir}
     git init